edubart/nelua-lang/docs/pages/overview.md

 ### Niltype

-Niltype type is not useful by itself, it's only useful when using with unions to create the optional type or for detecting nil arguments in lazy functions.
+Niltype type is not useful by itself, it's only useful when using with unions to create the optional type or for detecting nil arguments in poly functions.

 ### The "type" type